Life Transitions & Major Decisions • August 30, 2020

 Especially if you’re a parent.
 Especially if you don’t have parents yourself you can count on.

-Especially if your childcare is compromised, if you’re dealing with extraordinary, extraneous pressure on top of all the inherent pressures of being an adult alive today.
+And especially if your childcare is compromised.
+If you’re dealing with extraordinary, extraneous pressure on top of all the inherent pressures of being an adult alive today.

-So please, if you’re reading this, I hope some part of you, any small part of you, can relax and feel a little more seen and a little less self-judgemental by seeing my words: being an adult is hard for most of us.
+So please, if you’re reading this, I hope some part of you, any small part of you, can relax and feel a little more seen.
+A little less self-judgmental by seeing my words: being an adult is hard for most of us.

 And bear in mind this quote by Thomas Carlyle: “No pressure, no diamonds.”